-The National Register of Historic Places lists twenty-two Layton-designed buildings, a statewide record unlikely to be broken.
+The National Register of Historic Places lists fifty-two Layton-designed buildings, a statewide record unlikely to be broken.
 Important as the Capitol itself is the powerful influence of Layton's works, setting a standard of stability and design that continued sixty years after his death.
 His contribution to Oklahoma City's building heritage became evident in the 1995 bombing of the Alfred P. Murrah Federal Building.
 Eleven major downtown buildings that sustained damage yet remained structurally sound are designs of Layton and his partners.
 Seven of these are on the National Register.

 His parents were Andrew and Jennette Miller Layton.
 Born in Lucas County, Iowa, on July 22, 1864, into a family of carpenters and builders, Solomon Layton learned their crafts as a boy.
 His architectural career began in Denver in 1887.
 He moved to El Reno in 1902 and soon afterward established a practice in Oklahoma City.
 With a succession of partners, including George Forsyth, S. Wemyss Smith, Jewell Hicks, and James W. Hawk, he produced well more than one hundred public, educational, and commercial buildings over the state and twelve or more homes, including his own (now razed) house at Northeast Thirteenth and Lincoln in Oklahoma City.